Ph.D., University of California, Davis (1976);

 Donald Spivey was born and reared in Chicago.
 He attended the University of Illinois at Urbana-Champaign where he received his B.A., "with distinction in history" (1971) and a M.A. in history (1972), and from there to the University of California at Davis where he earned his Ph.D. in history (1976).
 His field is late nineteenth- and twentieth-century America, with specialization in African-American history, sport, labor, music, and education.
 Professor Spivey has lectured throughout the country and been a frequent commentator on radio, television, and in the print medium.

-His publications include If You Were Only White: The Life of Leroy “Satchel” Paige (2012); Fire From the Soul: A History of the African-American Struggle (2003); The Politics of Miseducation: The Booker Washington Institute of Liberia, 1929-1984 (1986); Schooling For the New Slavery: Black Industrial Education, 1868-1915 (1978; rept.
-2007); Sport in America: New Historical Perspectives (1985); Union and the Black Musician: The Narrative of William Everett Samuels and Chicago Local 208 (1984); and numerous scholarly articles.
+His publications include If You Were Only White: The Life of Leroy “Satchel” Paige (forthcoming, 2012); Fire From the Soul: A History of the African-American Struggle (2003); The Politics of Miseducation: The Booker Washington Institute of Liberia, 1929-1984 (1986); Schooling For the New Slavery: Black Industrial Education, 1868-1915 (1978; rept.
+2007); Black Pearls of Wisdom: Voicing the African-American Journey for Freedom, Empowerment, and the Future (2014); Sport in America: New Historical Perspective (1985); Union and the Black Musician: The Narrative of William Everett Samuels and Chicago Local 208 (1984); and numerous scholarly articles.
 He has taught at the University of California at Davis; Wright State University; the University of Michigan; the University of Connecticut; and joined the University of Miami in 1993, where he is Professor of History.